dragonlock2/JABI/README.md

 - Alternative functions for pins
 - Improve security and robustness (encryption?
 CRC?)
 - gRPC server on the microcontroller (in the roadmap for Zephyr it seems)
-    - may need to convert USB to a serial port or ethernet gadget
 - multiple USB interfaces for multiple clients (raw USB is \~25% faster than CDC-ACM)
 - Ethernet support
     - Listen for TCP on port 42069 and dispatch to a thread pool, refuse if all used